• Skip to main content

 Why this Recipe?

 But maybe your in-laws asked you to make everyone chai and the pressure is on, or your parents never taught you how.
-Maybe you had an incredible cup at a restaurant or a coffee shop and want to make your own!
+Maybe you had an incredible cup at an Indian restaurant or a Chai Tea Latte at a local coffee shop and want to make your authentic chai!

-If you haven't made chai before, then this recipe will help you:
+If you haven't made chai before, then this classic Masala Chai recipe will help you:

-1. Find your perfect balance of spices.
+- Find your perfect balance of spices.
 Most coffee shops use a concentrate which has an overwhelming flavor of cinnamon and concentrated spices.
 This doesn't lend for a balanced cup of chai.
-The base recipe creates a starting point that can be adjusted.
+The base recipe creates a starting point that can be adjusted to your personal taste.

 Jump to: